Rest Breaks in Exams – How They Work

 Students sometimes use rest breaks to:

-If you are still unsure how your rest breaks will work in your exams, please contact Hallam Help to arrange a Disabled Student Support appointment.
+If you are still unsure how your rest breaks will work in your exams, please contact Hallam Help to arrange a Disabled Student Support Quick Query appointment.